 "Martin's land had electricity and a good water supply, and was close to the town.
 I had basic plans, but Seagram's had their own team of engineers, all types of engineers: chemical, mechanical and electrical.
 On our side it was only Martin and me.
 They changed everything.
-They had their own land and they wanted to start building the factory their way and told Martin that this is not going to work because they are moving this and moving this, increasing the sizes, changing the shapes, the quality of the installation – it is not going to work.
+They had their own land and they wanted to start building the factory their way and told Martin that this is not going to work because they are moving this and moving that, increasing the sizes, changing the shapes, the quality of the installation – it is not going to work.
 We are not going to be able to reproduce our product there."

-The distillery Seagram built was the Destilería Colonial de Jalisco, now owned by Pernod Ricard, this is where Olmeca Altos tequilas ate made.
+The distillery Seagram built was the Destilería Colonial de Jalisco, now owned by Pernod Ricard, this is where Olmeca Altos tequilas are made.
 Although not built according to Francisco's exacting specifications, the Olmeca Distillery was built with the production of Patrón in mind and production moved there with Francisco employed by Seagram.
 However, Francisco says "After a three-month cycle we didn't have the product we wished for.
 The tequila changed, but there was nothing I could do.
 Martin broke off relations with Seagram, so Seagram fired me.

 "I was very upset, very depressed because it was the first time in my whole life that I had been fired.
 Martin said, "Congratulations Francisco, this is the best thing that could happen to you.
 Now, are going to work for me and you will be in control of the tequila you make.
 I am going to protect you."

 He said, "Next Monday, some lawyers are going to talk to you."
 Martin's lawyers prepared me for the trial.
 I was the main witness and it was a painful situation with me.
 After the trial was finished, he said, "Francisco, here is $5 million to build a distillery.
-Do what you know how to do it, you have all you need."
+Do what you know how to do, you have all you need."
 So, Francisco oversaw the building of yet another distillery, Hacienda Patrón.